 - Save video to uncompressed and lossless PNG, TIF, or TIFF frame by frame.

-Topaz Video Enhance AI Review: Something You Need to Know About the GPU Settings and AI Models
+Topaz Video AI Review: GPU Settings and AI Models

 Before we get started with the tutorial on how to upscale my SD MP4 video to 1080P, 4K or even 8K in this review, I’d like to introduce you to the basic settings for GPU, and its AI models, so as to get better-desired results as fast as possible.

 Topaz AI upscaling software supports both CPU and GPU for video enhancement.
-You can set the AI processor here in Preference:
+You can set the AI processor here in File-Preferences.

 However, we know that AI upscaling for videos is time-consuming; CPU processing is even slower.
 The advantage of CPU processing is that it’s more stable.
 Consider turning it on if Topaz crashes on you.